GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 This is the rate limit for the user's attempts to upload their ID documents from either their computer or phone.
 It is referred to in code via `:idv_doc_auth` and the `RateLimiter` class.

-By default, the user is allowed 5 attempts within 6 hours.

 All document submissions, whether successful or not, count against this rate limit.
 The user gets 5 attempts in 6 hours total, through